dr4kan/EcoMug/README.md

 ### Target-sphere generation

 The surfaces above are physical: muons are produced on them and it is left to you to discard the ones that miss the apparatus.
-For a real detector that could be nearly all of them.

-`SetUseTargetSphere()` takes the opposite approach: you declare a sphere enclosing the apparatus, and every muon is produced on it already pointing through it:
+`SetUseTargetSphere()` takes the technically different approach: you declare a sphere enclosing the apparatus, and every muon is produced on it already pointing through it:

 ```